 Depending on the circumstances, the agency may seek the employee’s consent to engage with their treating healthcare professional to inform an appropriate and safe approach to ensuring behaviour meets the expected standard.
 There may be cases where the most effective and suitable response is to work with the employee and their treating doctors to assist the employee to manage the impact of their condition or disability on the workplace.

-In some circumstances, it may be appropriate for the agency to refer an employee for an independent medical assessment, consistent with regulation 3.2 of the PS Regulations.
+In some circumstances, it may be appropriate for the agency to refer an employee for an independent medical assessment, consistent with s.11 of the PS Regulations.
 This can help ensure the agency has a clear understanding of the nature of the condition, and its impact on an employee’s behaviour, in order to inform an appropriate response.

 Assess the seriousness